brandonkal/inkjet/README.md

 Simply prefix a subcommand's name with an underscore to make that command hidden.
 It will not be included in the generated CLI help pages.

-This is useful for blocks of code that need to shared for several tasks but should not define a visible user-callable command.
+This is useful for blocks of code that need to be shared by several tasks but should not define a visible user-callable command.

 ### Aliases and default target